-Recently hundreds of schools across England were forcibly closed due to a teachers strike on Tuesday, in a long-running dispute with the government over “underfunding”.
+Earlier this year, hundreds of schools across England were forcibly closed due to a teachers strike, in a long-running dispute with the government over “underfunding”.

 Many schools have shut down completely or partially with teachers not showing up for lessons.
 ‘The National Union of Teachers‘ (Britain’s largest teachers union) stated that “school budgets were not keeping pace with rising costs”.

 However here atMarket Dojo we believe that by implementing changes to theirprocurement department they could potentially recover savings that amount to the spending per pupil fall of 8% by 2020, as the analysis from the Institute of Fiscal Studies indicates.

 Why are schools bad at procurement?
 Because schools are fundamentally about educating children and not buying effectively.
 Typically their systems and processes in place are outdated, having seen little change to their buying behaviour in recent years.
 While in many small schools around the country they don’t even the resources of a single individual to manage their procurement.

 Decentralised procurement structure – Typically procurement in schools is ran by almost everybody from the Bursar to the maths teacher.
 But who is in charge of the overall category spending?

 Headteachers shouldn’t be the decision-makers – Headteachers are measured and chosen by their ability to teach, but not their ability to manage expenditure.